psychopy/workshops/source/3days/day1/introductions.rst

 Why do people *Code*?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. rst-class:: build

     - To implement more complex experimental designs/procedures(?)
-    - To break out of the current trial structure or hardware drawing loop cycle
     - To know exactly what the code is doing(?)
+    - To break out of the "trials/blocks" structure or drawing loop cycle
     - To program things that aren't psychology experiments. (e.g. stats, simulations, analyses etc.)

 Why do people *Build*?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. rst-class:: build

     - It is far faster to develop experiments!
     - You can still understand (and build on) your experiment next year